hieplq/hieplq.github.io/docs/my-space/idempiere/sharepoint-stograte-provider.md

 chown $idempiereUser:$idempiereUser $mountPoint
 ```

-1. Create mount point and set right for idempiere user
+1. Create a mount point and set the correct permissions for the Idempiere user.

 ```bash
 export serviceFilePath=/etc/systemd/system/rclone-mount.service